jameshughes89/cs102/src/site/topic14.rst

 * The inherited behaviour of ``toString`` is to return a string of the object's class name + @ + the has code of the object

 * If we do not override these methods in our classes, we can still use them, but get the default behaviour

-* `Checkout the Object class details to see other methods you get for free <https://docs.oracle.com/javase/7/docs/api/java/lang/Object.html>`_

 For next time